What is WoodUbend You Ask?

-First up, let’s discuss when you should be heating your mouldings.
-Obviously, before you begin to use them they need to be warm and bendy, but be careful though as WoodUbend can cool down quickly.
+Before you begin to use the mouldings, they need to be warm and bendy or they will snap and break.
+But not to worry if this happens because once you glue them in place, they broken edges meld nicely together.
+WoodUbend can cool down quickly.
 The mouldings take roughly the same amount of time to cool down as they did to warm up, so make sure they are good and warm before you get to work.
 It’s just as important, but not as widely known, to heat them when they are being adhered to the surface.
 This makes sure that they “snuggle” to the surface.
 A rule of thumb is if you think you should be warming your mouldings … then you should be!

 A Heat Gun